Marc JB

-Marc JB, Lee Dagger and house music vocalist Katherine Ellis also form a dance music group called Bimbo Jones.
-In 2006, the band had a UK hit in 2006 with "Harlem One Stop" reaching number 1 in the UK Dance charts.
+Marc JB, Lee Dagger and house music vocalist Katherine Ellis as Bimbo Jones.
+In 2006 had a UK hit in 2006 with "Harlem One Stop" reaching number 1 in the UK Dance charts.

+Marc JB writes production music and has an extensive repotoire playing across global film and TV with music featured in Tomb Raider and on the BBC, Netflix amongst others.

+As a DJ Marc has been one of the first pioneers of the Ecstatic Dance scene, running a night in South East London and DJing at events and festivals including Glastonbury Festival, Ada Divine Awakening, Butiba (Latvia) & Ecstatic Dance UK.